rtafurthgarcia/sensorik/README.md

 6. Connect your device on an unpriviledged prompt (to be able to access the regular's user default distro) with `usbipd wsl attach -d $YOUR_DISTRO --busid $YOUR_DEVICE_ID`
 7. Make sure `lsusb` is installed on your disto

-If you have troubles connecting to your board, make sure your user is part of the ``tty` or `dialout` group or appropriate yourself the `/dev/ttyACMX` device with `# chown $USER:$USER /dev/ttyACMX`
+If you have troubles connecting to your board, make sure your user is part of the ``tty` or `dialout` group or appropriate yourself the `/dev/ttyACMX` device with `# chown $USER:$USER /dev/ttyACMX`.

 ## General use
 - run `deploy.sh` to deploy the current python code to your board
-- run `freeze.sh` to flash your board with the newest firmware and the required python libraries

 You may check whenever the board is properly connected by looking for the `/dev/ttyACMX` device (whereby X is 0, 1 or something else lol)

+## Firmware install
+1. Download the latest firmware from (here)[https://docs.arduino.cc/micropython/]
+2. Flash the firmware as root with `dfu-util -a 0 -d 0x2341:0x035b -D {firmware.dfu}`